svalinn/DAGMC/doc/usersguide/codes/dag-mcnp5.rst

     CUBIT> subtract vol 100 from vol 101  # This will produce volume 102
     CUBIT> group "mat:Graveyard" add vol 102

-When DAG-MCNP5 is run, the importance any graveyard volumes will be set to zero.
+When DAG-MCNP5 is run, the importance of any graveyard volumes will be set to zero.

 It is still recommended that you create a graveyard volume even if your problem has reflecting boundary conditions on all sides, although it is not strictly